 European Union, on September 20, 2016, accepted Bosnia and Herzegovina’s membership application and welcomed the progress made by the Bosnia and Herzegovina authorities in implementing their Reform Agenda 2015-2018.
 The Economic Reform Agenda represents a crucial instrument for Bosnia and Herzegovina economic-social development and it creates conditions for stepping-up European integrations process of Bosnia and Herzegovina.
 Agenda defines numerous reform in the area of public finance, business climate, labour market, social welfare reform, rule of law, and public administration reform.

 The European Commission’s Questionnaire is prepared and will be handed over to EU Commission on February 28th, 2018.
-By the end of 2018 or at the beginning of 2019 Bosnia and Herzegovina is expected to gain the Candidate Status.
+It is expected for Bosnia and Herzegovina to gain the Candidate Status during the year 2019.

 One of the reasons for investing in Bosnia and Herzegovina could be favorable tax system.
 Bosnia and Herzegovina has one of the lowest rates of VAT (17%) in the region and Europe, as well as the very acceptable corporate tax rates that are also among the lowest in the region and Europe (10%)